Fr0sT-Brutal/awesome-pascal/README.md

 * [CCR-EXIF](https://code.google.com/p/ccr-exif).
 Library to read and write Exif, IPTC and XMP metadata from JPEG, TIFF and PSD images.

 * [KIcon](http://www.tkweb.eu/en/delphicomp/kicon.html).
 This component makes sense if a more complex manipulation with icons (or better icon files *.ico) than just viewing is needed.
-Full PNG icon image support, Correct rendering, icons with alpha channel.
+Full PNG icon image support, correct rendering, icons with alpha channel.

 * [Delphi Twain](http://www.kluug.net/delphitwain.php).
 The library allows you to easily access scanning functions from Delphi and Lazarus.